revpriest/camtyper/README.md

-A program to type characters if you ain't got no fingers by waving LED wants in front of the webcam.
+A program to type characters if you ain't got no fingers by waving LED wands in front of the webcam.

 The webcam view is split into left and right